radiac/django-tagulous/tagulous/docs/views.rst

     This takes the request object from the dispatcher, and a reference to the tag model which this is autocompleting.

+    You can also pass in a QuerySet of the tag model, instead of the tag model itself, in order to filter the tags which will be returned.

     It returns an ``HttpResponse`` with mimetype ``application/json``.
-The response content is a JSON-encoded object with one key, ``results``, which is a list of tags
+The response content is a JSON-encoded object with one key, ``results``, which is a list of tags.

 ``response = autocomplete_login(request, tag_model)``
     Same as ``autocomplete``, except is decorated with Django auth's